anonmily/simply-is/README.md

 	var is = require('simply-is');
 	console.log( is('300').a.number );

-## Installation - Bower
+## Installation - Bower/Frontend
 The package can be installed via Bower:

     bower install simply-is

-Then, you include the script as usual using a script tag.
+SimplyIs can also be [downloaded](https://raw.githubusercontent.com/anonmily/simply-is/master/simplyis.js) directly.

 Note, for frontend use, the file that should be included is **simplyis.js**:

     <script src='/bower_components/simplyis/simplyis.js'></script>